Colleen C. Allison

 Vice President, Regulatory Affairs and Quality

-Mrs. Allison is also one of two compliance officers for the hospital, as well as the hospital’s Patient Safety Officer.
+Mrs. Allison is one of the two compliance officers for the hospital, as well as the hospital’s Patient Safety Officer and Privacy Officer.
 She is the primary liaison with the hospital’s insurers and legal counsel in the areas of general liability and medical malpractice.
+She leads the Hospital’s Quality initiatives, including Pay for Performance and LEAN.

 Karen A. Bray, RN, MSN